 Sports injuries can be devastating for athletes, disrupting their training and performance.
 These injuries range from minor sprains and strains to more significant damages like fractures and dislocations.
 According to PubMed, these injuries can lead to a prolonged absence from sports, impacting an athlete's performance significantly.

-Sujet a lire : What Are the Benefits of Yoga for Flexibility and Recovery in Athletes?
+A lire aussi : What Are the Benefits of Yoga for Flexibility and Recovery in Athletes?

 Given the high risks, injury prevention becomes a crucial aspect of sports medicine.
 However, when injuries do occur, the focus shifts to effective rehabilitation or rehab protocols.
 Rehabilitation aims to restore athletes to their pre-injury condition and minimize the risk of reinjury.
 It includes various practices such as physical therapy, strength training, and agility exercises.
 Given its importance, rehabilitation protocols are continually being refined to enhance athletes' recovery process.